 ACPD will employ a phased approach to programming in order to respond to the changing needs of youth throughout the duration of their time in custody.
 Once ordered into the SB 823 program by the Court, Phase 1 (Orientation) begins.
 This phase is not intended to last more than 30 days and primarily consists of convening the MDT, orientation to the Secure Treatment Facility, and administering any additional assessments that may be needed to ensure proper programming is available and assigned.
-According to Welfare and Institutions Code 875(d), within 30 days of making an order to commit a youth to a secure placement treatment facility
+Youth will successfully complete an orientation of the housing unit with probation staff.
+Program staff & Credible Messengers will closely monitor and support youth progress the first 30 days.
+Youth committed to the SB 823 Program will be given a handbook about SB 823 programming, similar to what youth are given at Camp Sweeney.
+This handbook will outline the phases and how they can work toward "stepping down."
+The handbook will also clearly and transparently outline the disciplinary process used in the SYTF.
+The disciplinary process will be discussed in greater detail in the corresponding section further below in the plan.